DamianArado/VISIT-London/README.md

 # VISIT-London
-**This is a react application for my travel based startup for people visiting London, United Kingdom. 🇬🇧The application is built on the React-Redux Architecture and using RESTful web services architecture.
+**This is a react application for my travel based startup for people visiting London, United Kingdom.
+The application is built on the React-Redux Architecture and using RESTful web services architecture.
 I have developed this Website(SPA) using ReactJs , Redux Architecture and REST API Client Server Communication.**

 ## To check my project :-